 Include a Pedicure in Your Checklist

-Since your feet will be exposed to your guests for several minutes, you and your partner may want to get a pedicure before the wedding.
+Since your feet will be exposed to your guests for several minutes, you and your partner may want to get a pedicure in your wedding day checklist.
 Not only will a pedicure ensure your feet are healthy, but it will also make them look good.

 Have Something Happen in the Background